 ‘Using footage shot on a trip to Mexico, this feature-length essay film explores the childhood memories of Irish artist and filmmaker Nick Stewart, and Mexican writer and artist Helen Blejerman, while also reflecting on contemporary Mexican life as encountered on a two-week trip there.’
 Director: Nick Stewart.
 Script: Helen Blejerman and Nick Stewart.
 Footage: Nick Stewart.
 Voice over: Nick Stewart and Helen Blejerman.
 Audio Edit: Pip Norton with thanks to Pinewood Studios.
 A project by Nick Stewart (assureastherain.com) Music by Nils Frahm.
-Now shown at Tao Films.
 The activist and thinker Dougald Hine wrote this.